Please note:

 • Students who fail two or more courses will be discontinued from the program.

-• All courses have a minimum passing grade of 65% with the exception of the Field Placement courses which are Pass/Fail courses
+• All courses have a minimum passing grade of 65% with the exception of TESL 004: OBSERVATION/PRACTICUM I and TESL 009: OBSERVATION/PRACTICUM II which are assessed on a Pass/Fail basis.

 Program outcomes

-• Choose from a wide range of teaching resources and technological tools to best meet learners' needs and enhance learners' engagement and motivation.
+• Justify the use of a wide range of resources or technological tools to best meet learners’ needs and enhance learners’ engagement and motivation.

-• Instruct adult language learners in a clear and engaging manner which fosters community and supports learning.
+• Instruct adult language learners while maintaining professional conduct and practice in a clear and engaging manner which fosters community and supports learning.

 Program related resources